a34alefeliza/my-pikimoni/intro/en/dashboard/profile.md

-Open this tab to edit your profile and gain access to the information below.
+Open this tab to edit your profile, register your students and gain access to the information below.